Article originally published on 12//13/2021 and updated with Video on 11/21/2022

 A message from CharityWatch Executive Director, Laurie Styron

-Giving Tuesday served as a reminder to balance our individual needs with the needs of the people and causes that most need our help.
+Giving Tuesday serves as a reminder to balance our individual needs with the needs of the people and causes that most need our help.
 But in reality, every day is a good day to turn our thoughts and words into actions by identifying efficient and effective charities to support and making donations.
 While our giving is often driven by a desire for connection to humanity, a sense a duty to help others by sharing our resources, a feeling of gratitude for our good fortune relative to so many others, or a desire to make a positive impact on the world around us, in order for our donations to accomplish what we most want, we need to be thoughtful about how we give.

 While there is no perfect formula for how any individual person should make their donating decisions, I would like to offer the following as a guide for your consideration.
 People often procrastinate in making donations, not because they don't care, but because they don't know how to start.
 I hope you find this brief roadmap to giving helpful today and throughout this holiday season as you consider which charities to support.

 Step 1: What Causes Do You Care Most About?